 This past week I spoke to a group of financial leaders at their annual retreat.
-The group was preparing to introduce changes in how they pursued and achieved their annual objectives at the branch level and our discussions in particular centred around how to obtain buy-in from their employees.
-The key message we discussed was that success in achieving their objectives will require a shift in the perceptions of their employees as perception precedes buy-in and buy-in is necessary for engagement and commitment.
+The group was preparing to introduce changes in how they pursued and achieved their annual objectives at the branch level.
+Our discussions centered around how to obtain buy-in from their employees.
+The key message we discussed was that success in achieving their objectives will require a shift in the perceptions of their employees.
+Perception precedes buy-in and buy-in is necessary for engagement and commitment.

-The starting point of introducing any new initiative or change begins with understanding employee perceptions in each of these three areas.
-You can achieve this by asking employees individually or in smaller focus groups, the following questions:
+The starting point of introducing any new initiative or change begins with understanding employee perceptions in each of the following three areas.
+Ask employees individually, or in smaller focus groups, the following questions:

 1. Do employees believe the desired change (in behaviour, thinking or activity) is necessary?